 Are you interested in Criminal Justice?
-The Criminal Justice Administration Department at Mansfield University offers various academic degrees, including the following (click on link for further information):
+Do you like to be challenged?
+The Criminal Justice Administration (CJA) Department at Mansfield University offers various academic CJA degrees, including the following (click on link for further information):

 The mission of Mansfield's Criminal Justice Administration program is to provide majors and minors with a quality undergraduate education in the academic and professional disciplines of criminal justice and criminology that will prepare them for entry into either a professional career or a graduate education in criminal justice.
 The program encourages extra-curricular activities that provide opportunities for students to develop leadership skills.
 The activities include national clubs and organizations along with special events with the program.
 The program's core curriculum covers areas such as law enforcement, courts, corrections and juvenile delinquency.
 For more information, click here.